soruh/I-Telex-Teilnehmerserver/README.md

 You might have to run ```chmod u+x init_mysql``` to be able to execute the script.

-If you already use mariadb you might have to run:
+If you are using mariadb you might have to run:
 ```
 $ sudo mysql -u root
 > USE mysql;